techielins/DevOps/Python/aws_rds_stop_using_lambda.md

 # Situation (Use case)

 If you need to have an automatic mechanism to stop every instances of RDS running in particular AWS region (say us-east-1) at the end of the day at specifc time (say 7PM IST everyday) thus making sure that RDS instance are not running overnight to save running cost.

+_Note: Python script doesn't manage to take care of Aurora instances.
+It is specifically for RDS instances._

 # Task